The New GMAT Overview

 iii.
 Reading Comprehension.

 The test is adaptive, meaning that each question is assigned a difficulty level, and you will be presented with questions based on your performance on the previous question.
-The score will also change throughout the exam based on your performance as opposed to being scored at the end.
-Note that because of this, it is detrimental to miss many questions at the end of the exam because of time mismanagement.
+The score will also change based on your performance throughout the exam instead of being scored at the end.
+Because of time mismanagement, it is detrimental to miss many questions at the end of the exam.

 Quantitative Reasoning Section

 The Quantitative Reasoning section of the GMAT exam measures your ability to reason mathematically, solve quantitative problems, and interpret graphic data.
 It consists of 31 multiple-choice questions.
 You will have 62 minutes to complete it.
-Note that you cannot use a calculator while working on the Quantitative section.
+You cannot use a calculator while working on the Quantitative section.

 There are two types of questions in the Quantitative Section: